Something is wrong with me; I am broken.

 You are not broken because you’re responding appropriately to a broken worldGlennon Doyle, from Untamed

 For most of my life, it has been easier to believe that I was broken, rather than to believe that our systems and our society are broken.

 It’s like something has shifted now, and there is a reality there that I can’t unsee.
 I am noticing how much gas lighting there is in our western world, how much we blame individuals for their “issues” that are actually just symptoms of how much their needs are not met by our way of life.

 I think of those who suffer greatly due to severe trauma and end up in the “correctional” services, as if their dysregulated response to their trauma was somehow their own fault, and not a complex yet totally valid attempt at self regulating (i.e. numbing or chasing a high to relieve their suffering).

 I think of those of us who have been labeled as mentally ill, when again, our struggles are simply symptoms of our dysregulation, caused by a complex interplay of factors – biological, psychological, emotional, social/relational, spiritual and environmental.

 As Dr. Gabor Maté points out, you can’t separate the individual from the larger environment.
-He often quotes ancient traditions and thinkers:

 The one contains the many.
 And the many contains the one.Buddha